syncfusion-content/ej2-angular-docs/ej2-angular/grid/row/row-template.md

 {% previewsample "page.domainurl/samples/grid/custom-cell-cs10" %}

-> When using the `rowTemplate` feature in Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid, keep in mind that any formatting applied to columns using the `format` property will not work inside the template.
+> When using the `rowTemplate` feature in Angular Data Grid, keep in mind that any formatting applied to columns using the `format` property will not work inside the template.

 ## Render Syncfusion<sup style="font-size:70%">&reg;</sup> controls in row template